Quartz.NETQuartz.NET

 ["quartz.jobStore.type"] = "Quartz.Impl.AdoJobStore.JobStoreTX, Quartz",

-// "json" is alias for "Quartz.Simpl.JsonObjectSerializer, Quartz.Serialization.Json"
+// "newtonsoft" and "json" are aliases for "Quartz.Simpl.JsonObjectSerializer, Quartz.Serialization.Json"

-["quartz.serializer.type"] = "json"
+["quartz.serializer.type"] = "newtonsoft"

 };